algosup/2022-2023-project-2-factory-display-Project-4-group/Technical.md

 - It's easier to install with a wall arm
 - It has a good graphic uality
 - Bigger than a monitor
+- No micro computer needed
+- Easier to fix
+-

 ### 2.4.
 Software
 #### 2.4.1.
 Tizen Studio